discord-samba/localization/guides/writing_localization_files.md

 with optional templates, this behavior can be circumvented by returning an empty string (`''`).

 ### Transformer Functions (Pipes)
-Regular and Optional Template values, as well as Forward Template results can be piped into transformer functions in your Localization files using the pipe (`|`) operator:
+Transformer functions are functions that you can pipe data into to transform it in some way.
+Regular and Optional Template values, as well as Forward Template results can be piped into transformer functions in your Localization files using the pipe operator (`|`):

 {% raw %}
 ```